TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_actions.md

 * **Level 7-8**: Stack d10s
 * **Level 9+:** Stack d12s

-## <i class="ra ra-diamonds-card"></i> Test an attribute
+### <i class="ra ra-diamonds-card"></i> Anything else!

-When you test an attribute and none of the other basic moves make sense, if you...
+When you do something and none of the other basic moves make sense, this is what you're doing!

+If there's drama involved, your GM may have you [test an attribute](../gameplay/tests.md).
+If they say you...

 * **Fail:** You don't get what you want and you might be in trouble.
 * **Partially succeed:** You get what you want, but there's a complication.